The Consumer Secrets that Drive B2B Marketing

 B2C Motivators that Can Improve Your B2B Marketing

 When we think about the word “brand,” we often associate it with B2C much faster than B2B.
-The truth is, despite the differences, branding matters in B2B marketing for one simple reason: B2B buyers are people, and people have emotions which can impact economic decision making.
+The truth is, despite the differences, branding matters in B2B marketing for one simple reason: B2B buyers are people, and people have emotions that can impact economic decision-making.

 Jamie described this perfectly by saying, “People buy for emotional reasons, and then rationalize their purchases with logic.”
 While about 80% of the B2B purchase is driven by logic, emotion account for the remaining 20%, and leveraging this can help differentiate you from competitors.